 I've finally finished a refresh on my own living room after moving into my brother's country home last summer.
 I had a very tiny budget to make this space my own, so I got creative with projects that add a sense of natural serenity and also meaning.
 As with all of my projects, the aim was to create a serene and comforting space with a low footprint on the earth and the wallet.

 First, of course, I painted the walls white with no-VOC paint.
 Sherwin Williams Pure White gives a fresh bright look that's just slightly softer than the untinted white I used for the trim work.
 The trim around all of the windows and floorboards was previously a dark beige and the walls were a builder beige.
+I also added a natural fibre jute rug to anchor the space and add natural texture and softness.
+It has beautiful warm colouring and is very forgiving to dirt and stains.
 The space looks so much brighter now and shows off decorative elements that bring me joy - like artwork, books, plants and fun pillow cases.

 My grey sofa from my previous homes remained the same, with some new cushion covers on throw pillows.
 BUT, my old IKEA Karlstad chair got a refresh with a Comfort Works custom Karlstad armchair cover in Gaia White.